niels-lubbes/cyclides/README.md

 ## Example 20

-We clear all variables and initialize matrices corresponding to Moebius transformations of the projective 3-sphere, the Hamiltonian product and stereographic projections.
+We clear all variables and initialize matrices corresponding to Moebius transformations of the projective 3-sphere.

 ```Mathematica
 Remove["Global`*"]